stolostron/hypershift-addon-operator/docs/discovering_hostedclusters.md

     policy.open-cluster-management.io/controls: CM-2 Baseline Configuration
     policy.open-cluster-management.io/description: Discovered clusters that are of
       type MultiClusterEngineHCP can be automatically imported into ACM as managed clusters.
-      This policy helps you select those managed clusters and configure them so the import will happen.
+      This policy configure those discovered clusters so they are automatically imported.
       Fine tuning MultiClusterEngineHCP clusters to be automatically imported can be done by configure filters at the configMap or add annotation to the discoverd cluster.
 spec:
   # Remove the default remediation below to enforce the policies.
-  remediationAction: inform
+  # remediationAction: inform
   disabled: false
   policy-templates:
     - objectDefinition: